noir-lang/noir/CONTRIBUTING.md

 * review comment changes

-* Accepted suggestion from @phated
+* Accepted suggestion from @john

 * clippy
 ```

-The person merging would remove extrenous messaging and keep only the relavent Conventional Commits:
+The person merging would remove extranous messaging and keep only the revelant Conventional Commits:

 ```
 feat(syntax): Implement String data type (#123)